christiskatsouris/Computational-Econometrics-R/README.md

 $$\hat{\gamma}^{*} = \underset{ \mathbf{\gamma \in \mathbb{R} } }{\text{argmin}} (  \frac{\mathbf{1}}{n} - \mathbf{Q} \hat{\gamma} )^{\top} \mathbf{ \hat{\Sigma} } (  \frac{\mathbf{1}}{n} - \mathbf{Q} \hat{\gamma} ).$$

-A proof of the above equivalence can be found in the Appendix of Maillet, Tokpavi and Vaucher (2015).
+A proof of the above equivalence with respect to the closed-form solution of the GMVP can be found in the Appendix of Maillet, Tokpavi and Vaucher (2015).

 ## References